just-the-docs/just-the-docs/docs/artificial-intelligence/2.c.ii/index-appendix.md

 appendix: true
 ---

-# Links for learing objective 2.c.ii - Algorithmic Justice
+# Links for learning objective 2.c.ii - Algorithmic Justice
-These are all the links mentioned in the body of the text and in the sidepanels.
+These are all the links mentioned in the body of the text and in the side panels in order of appearance.
 - [Escaping the Impossibility of Fairness: From Formal to Substantive Algorithmic Fairness](https://link.springer.com/article/10.1007/s13347-022-00584-6){:target="_blank"}
 - [Anna Lauren Hoffmann: Where fairness fails: data, algorithms, and the limits of antidiscrimination discourse](https://www.tandfonline.com/doi/full/10.1080/1369118X.2019.1573912){:target="_blank"}
 - [Gender bias and stereotypes in Large Language Models](https://dl.acm.org/doi/fullHtml/10.1145/3582269.3615599){:target="_blank"}